edificeio/explorer/frontend/README.md

 ### Pre-commit

-When committing your work, `pre-commit` will start `yarn lint-staged`:
+When committing your work, `pre-commit` will start `pnpm lint-staged`:

 > lint-staged starts lint + prettier